CSPercival/clank/README.md

   ```
   Does exactly what you think.
 Executes **Build** command and after succesfull compilation executes **Run** command.

+  Additional options:
+  - `-d` => Enables debug mode, causing `make` to use the debug compilation flags.

 - **Build**
   ```bash
   clank build <file_name>
   ```
   Execute `make` on `<file_name>` using **Makefile** stored in the **clank/resource** directory.

+  Additional options:
+  - `-d` => Enables debug mode, causing `make` to use the debug compilation flags.

 - **Clean**
   ```bash